 - Corinthians 13:2:

 We all decide to break our single status after we achieve our professional and personal compatibility.
 Our professional success and personal need often measure the parameters for our marital decision.
-At the time we are pestered by parents, relatives and friends to consider the decision of social union for an heirloom or life-long commitment.
+At the time we are pestered by parents, relatives, and friends to consider the decision of social union for an heirloom or life-long commitment.
 The institution of marriage is a foundation for strong social order, cultural integrity and national growth.

 Single people use self-assessment question patterns to evaluate their marital aptitude on basis of certain traits or factors.
 The results help them to determine the level of aptitude for the social union.
-The decision needs to be taken on proper judgment and sound information since marriage is most rewarding yet difficult accomplishment of our life.
+The decision needs to be taken on proper judgment and sound information since marriage is the most rewarding yet difficult accomplishment of our life.
 Our marital life is linked not only to our spouse but the unity of two different families and the children born out of the wedlock.

 In many families, we have elders who do the search and match candidatures for their eligible children based on status, education compatibility.
-Marriage is not only finding best groom/bride but also about finding a second home of in-laws for support and care.
+Marriage is not only finding the best groom/bride but also about finding a second home of in-laws for support and care.

 But till date, there is no standard process for alliance fixing, you never know what works for who and what does not work for whom.

 Even the great English Naturalist, Father of Modern Evolutionary theory, Charles Darwin was no exception to this dilemmatic situation.